MRAlirad/erc20-crypto-currency/README.md

 > ❗ **PROTIP**
 > If you're looking for an alternative library full of trusted contracts, I recommend looking at the **[Solmate Repo](https://github.com/transmissions11/solmate)** by Transmissions11.

 Now, we should recall that when inheriting from a contract with a constructor, our contract must fulfill the requirements of that constructor.
-We'll need to define details like a name and symbol for OurToken.
+We'll need to define details like a name and symbol for MyToken.

 ```solidity
 // SPDX-License-Identifier: MIT